evennia/evennia/docs/source/Contribs/XYZGrid.md

 #### Extending the base prototypes

-The default prototypes are found in `evennia.contrib.xyzgrid.prototypes` and should be included as `prototype_parents` for prototypes on the map.
+The default prototypes are found in `evennia.contrib.grid.xyzgrid.prototypes` and should be included as `prototype_parents` for prototypes on the map.
 Would it not be nice to be able to change these and have the change apply to all of the grid?
 You can, by adding the following to your `mygame/server/conf/settings.py`: